VoxelCubes/ChapterUp/README.md

 ## Example usage

 ```
-$ chapterup test_images Demonstration
+$ chapterup images Demonstration
-The following test_images will be uploaded in order:
+The following images will be uploaded in order:
 image0.png
 image1.png
 image2.png
 image3.png
 image4.png

-Found 5 test_images.
+Found 5 images.
 Do you want to continue? [y/N] > y
 100%|██████████| 5/5 [00:06<00:00,  1.33s/it]
 --------------------------------------------------